lefeck/ubuntu-autoinstall-generator-tools/README.md

-# Ubuntu Release Version 20 To 22  Server Autoinstall
+# Ubuntu Release Version 20 to 24  Server Autoinstall

 A script to generate a fully-automated ISO image for installing Ubuntu onto a machine without human interaction.
 This uses the new autoinstall method for Ubuntu and newer.